triciasawyer/data-structures-and-algorithms/javascript/401-code-challenges/trees/README.md

 Time: O(n)
 Space: O(n), or O(m) depending on how balanced or complete the tree is.

+fizzBuzzTree
+Time: O(n)
+Space: O(h)

 ## Collaborators

-Used chatgtp to help me with the step through for code challenge 15, and just reworded it to help my understanding of the trees in general.
+- Used chatgtp to help me with the step through for code challenge 15, and just reworded it to help my understanding of the trees in general.

-Used chatgtp to illustrate lab 16 in finding the max value and the directions the tree strucutre follows.
+- Used chatgtp to illustrate lab 16 in finding the max value and the directions the tree structure follows.

+- Used chatgtp to help fix my tests that were failing